Skip to main content

 4. Most women never use frozen eggs — it is insurance, not a plan

-5. The financial comparison is egg freezing vs IVF at 40 — if the alternative is needing IVF later, early egg freezing is cheaper per baby
+5. The financial comparison is egg freezing vs IVF at 40 — if the alternative is needing IVF later, early egg freezing is lower-cost per baby

 But these numbers cannot capture: peace of mind, relationship dynamics, career timing, or the personal value of having options.
 The data informs the decision.
 It does not make it.